awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

    1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

    1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

-1. The original console is open by default\.
-To access the new console, on the banner at the top of the page, choose **Go to the new console**\.

 1. Choose **Create an Auto Scaling group**\.